diaana19/ft_transcendence/README.md

   with review.
 - **Version control** — Git with feature/story branches and reviewed pull requests; commits are SSH-signed.
 Work distribution is visible in `git shortlog -sne`.
-- **Task tracking & communication** — _team to confirm the exact tools used_ (e.g. GitHub
+- **Task tracking** — GitHub Issues and GitHub Projects for sprint planning and task management.
-  Issues / a project board for task tracking, and Discord for day-to-day communication).
+- **Communication** — Discord for day-to-day communication and coordination between frontend and backend tracks.

 ---